uamv/gravity-slider-fields/readme.txt

 == Changelog ==

+= 2.0 =
+🐛 FIX: Maybe fix acceptance of default value
+🐛 FIX: Default input not being hidden properly

 = 1.9 =
 📦 NEW: Use sliders in conditional logic
-👌 IMPROVE: Performance when triggering change
+✨ IMPROVE: Performance when triggering change
-👌 IMPROVE: Disable delayed admin notice
+✨ IMPROVE: Disable delayed admin notice
-👌 IMPROVE: Use emoji-log for changelog
+✨ IMPROVE: Use emoji-log for changelog

 = 1.8 =
 🐛 FIX: Properly handle connect option for existing slider fields